mridang/traefik-superheader/README.md

 This header can be configured by the "x-xss-protection" header to enable or disable cross-site scripting (XSS) filters built into most modern browsers.

-The valid values with the explanations are as follows:
+The valid values are as follows:

 - `1`: Enables the XSS filter.
 - `1; mode=block`: Enables the XSS filter and blocks the page if an attack